Bushy Graham: NBA and NYSAC World Bantamweight Champ, 1928

 He received another shot at the vacant NYSAC and National Boxing Association titles when he met Corporal Izzy Schwartz.
 Graham defeated Schwartz in a fifteen-round unanimous decision on May 23, 1928, at Ebbets Field in Brooklyn.
 A strong aggressor in the thirteenth, Graham dropped Schwartz for a nine count in the fourteenth.
 The fighting was fierce in the fifteenth, and Schwartz received additional punishment including a terrific right cross as the bell rang, though Schwartz remained on his feet til the final bell.
 Graham was awarded twelve rounds, Schwartz, the seventh and eighth, with the sixth even.
 The early rounds were closer than the final three, with Schwartz mounting an excellent defense.
 Neil Edward, of the Democrat and Chronicle, wrote that the bout was close through the first ten rounds.
 The fight was controversial and unpopular as Graham outweighed his flyweight opponent by at least seven pounds, an unusually wide span for a title bout.
+He did not defend the NYSAC bantamweight title, vacating it in January 1929.

 He knocked out Babe Keller in the second round of a scheduled ten round feature bout at the Music Hall Arena in Cincinnati on February 13, 1929.
 Kellar showed the desire to mix in the first round, which could have been ruled as close by some ringsiders.
 The tide turned early in the second round when Graham downed Keller with a right to the chin for a count of nine.
 Not long after arising, Graham tagged his opponent out with a left and then a right that put Keller down for the count.